-Also, we can remove the ?replytocom variables which will result in huge improvement in crawl efficiency for search engines when you have a lot of comments on your site.
+Also, we can remove the ?replytocom variables which will result in a huge improvement in crawl efficiency for search engines when you have a lot of comments on your site.

 This setting applies to the RSS feed of your site.
-Using this setting you can add a link-back to your site from the RSS feed articles of your site.
+Using this setting you can add a link back to your site from the RSS feed articles of your site.
 Let the default settings remain as it is.

 Using this tool we can quickly change the titles and descriptions of all our posts and pages without having to go into the editor for each page.
 It can be accessed from SEO –> Tools page.

 This feature allows Yoast SEO to fetch your site’s information from Google Search Console and display it directly on your WordPress dashboard.
 Click on the ‘Get Google Authorization Code’ button to authenticate Yoast with Google Search Console.
 You can also watch this video for visual instructions.

 Thus I hope this tutorial helped you in setting up WordPress SEO by Yoast correctly.
 You can now test your site using Google’s Rich Snippets testing tool to view how to site is structured.
 If you liked this article, you might also be interested in reading my post on how to supercharge your website using the Jetpack plugin.